+Attach a map or maps depicting the project location/alignment with enough detail to show waters of the United States within 1 mile of the project.

 806.8.3 Drainage Areas & HOusekeeping

 In compliance with the Missouri Clean Water Law (Section 644.051), neither MoDOT nor MoDOT's contractors shall pollute any waters of the state, or place, cause, or permit to be placed, any water contaminant in a location where it is reasonably certain to cause pollution of any waters of the state.
 To comply with this law, proper preventive measures and good housekeeping shall be maintained on job sites.
 Job site litter, construction debris and sanitary waste should be controlled.
 All litter shall be placed in appropriate containment receptacles.
 The use of portable toilets may be necessary to control sanitary waste in some situations.
 If used, these facilities shall be adequately placed and maintained so as not to cause a safety or environmental concern.
 If hazardous waste is generated or encountered on a job site, the MoDOT Environmental Section, (573) 526-4778, should be informed immediately to assure proper handling and compliance with environmental regulations.
 Also, neither MoDOT nor MoDOT's contractors shall discharge water contaminants into any waters of the state, which reduce the quality of these waters below the state's water quality standards.
 These water quality standards include the following (MO 10 CSR 20-7):